mineiros-io/terraform-google-billing-budget/README.md

   }
   ```

-  The object accepts the following attributes:
+  The `budget_filter` object accepts the following attributes:

   - [**`projects`**](#attr-budget_filter-projects): *(Optional `set(string)`)*<a name="attr-budget_filter-projects"></a>